xaviripo/bachelor-thesis/thesis/contents/2-hits/2-circle.md

 We use \autoref{circle-equiv} with $x = \sbase$.
 This gives us an equivalence $(\sbase = \sbase) \simeq \integers$.
 We apply the univalence axiom to obtain an equality from the equivalence.
 Applying $0$-truncation to both sides gives us $\norm{\sbase = \sbase}_0 = \norm{\integers}_0$.
 On the left side, we have the definition of $\pi_1(\sone)$.
 On the right, because \integers{} is a set, we obtain \integers{} again.
 So we have $\pi_1(\sone) = \integers$.
 \end{proof}

-The last step is to prove that the equivalence on \sbase{} takes path composition to addition, in order to see that it's a group homomorphism as well.
+The last step is to prove that the equivalence on \sbase{} takes path composition to addition, in order to see that it is a group homomorphism as well.

 \begin{theorem}
 $\pi_1(\sone)$ and \integers{} are isomorphic as groups.